-We find ourselves in the unspoilt nature of the Ossola Valley, in the province of Verbania, where salami is still prepared according to the ancient art of “a fa sù”.
+We find ourselves in the unspoiled nature of the Ossola Valley, in the province of Verbania, where salami is still prepared according to the ancient art of “a fa sù”.
 We set off from the small village of Antronapiana: surrounded by pine and larch woods, we walk towards Lake Antrona, one of the most beautiful lakes of Piedmont.

 His Valle Antrona honey is part of the Lake Province Honey Consortium precisely because of the combination of modern techniques and craftsmanship that respect the life cycle of the bees.
 Such careful and precise production can only be deliberately restricted to ensure the right level of quality.

-The scents of this honey are of thyme, maple, dandelion, clover and countless other species on which the bees feed.
+The scents of this honey are thyme, maple, dandelion, clover, and countless other species on which the bees feed.
 A slice of warm bread with Lago Antrona honey can be your ally to calm you down on bad days and combat lack of appetite and arthritis.

 LAKE OF VIVERONE